What’s the best way to save money on medications? Get them for free, of course.

 If you live near a Kroger or one of the many other Kroger Co.-owned grocery stores, look into the Kroger Rx Savings Club.
 It costs $36 per year for an individual and $72 per year for a family, but boasts savings of as much as 85%.
 Club members can buy certain medications for only $3 for a 30-day supply or $6 for a 90-day supply, and several prescriptions are completely free.

-If you do not have health insurance, you may qualify for free or low-cost prescription medications through a patient assistance program.
+If you do not have health insurance, you may qualify for free or low-cost prescription medications through one of several assistance programs for patients.

 For more ways to lower your medication costs, check out: